 In a Moment: The Johan Aspelin Story

 Behind closed doors, Dr. Chris Stewart reviewed Johan’s chart and was convinced that he had been violently shaken.
-Kristian was arrested, blamed for Johan’s injuries and accused of child abuse in the form of “Shaking Baby Syndrome".
+Kristian was arrested in connection with Johan’s death and accused of child abuse in the form of “Shaken Baby Syndrome.”
 Dr. Stewart never physically examined Johan.
-Three days later Johan died in hospital while Kristian was in solitary confinement.

 The United States Department of Health and Human Services reports that referrals to state child protective services involved 6.6 million children and 3.2 million of those children were subject to an investigated report.
 What do you think when you read those statistics?
 Most people gravitate to the terrible abuse that those children have endured and that the abuser should be punished.
 And that is certainly a natural and justified response.
 What else do you see buried in this statistic?

 Come along with us as we share the Aspelin family’s story and uncover the truths of what really happened to Johan Aspelin.